Call to book01904 734 939

 Day 4 - Habarana

 Our day begins with a coach excursion to Sigiriya, home to the ancient 'Lion Rock Fortress', one of Sri Lanka's most awe-inspiring and important historical sites.
-A steep climb to the top takes us past well-preserved frescoes before we're finally rewarded with stunning views of the ancient 'mirror walls', polished thoroughly enough for former kings to see their reflection.
-If you prefer, at the lower levels you can discover the ruins of the royal palace and the elegant gardens.
-Next, we visit Polonnaruwa, a UNESCO World Heritage site that was once the ancient capital of Sri Lanka.
-A thriving commercial and religious centre, the archaeological remains here tell tales of the city's former glory days and during our time here, we explore the incredible rock shrines, mighty monuments and vast, dome-shaped stupas that line the once-bustling streets of this ancient city.
+On a steep climb to the top we pass well-preserved frescoes before discovering stunning views of the ancient 'mirror walls', polished thoroughly enough for former kings to see their reflection.
+If you prefer, you can stay at the lower levels to explore the ruins of the royal palace and elegant gardens.

-Day 5 – Dambulla Cave
+Day 5 – Dambulla Caves

 Day 6 - Kandy

-Day 7 - Demodara
+Day 7 - Nanu Oya

 Day 8 - Tea picking and tasting

-Day 9 - Ella and Tissamaharama
+Day 9 - Demodara and Tissamaharama

 Day 10 - Leopards at Yala National Park